geoallen/streamWidthAnalysis2017/README.md

 to run:
 1. Download all data and codes into the same working directory.
 2. Open top level R script: "smallStreamsAnalysis.R".
-3. Set workingDir variable as your working directory path.
+3. Set workingDir variable to your working directory path.
-4. Select and run code to reproduce figures and analysis.
+4. Run code to reproduce figures and analysis.